tomedegroot/study-material/linux+LPICLevel1Exam1/learningPoints.md

 17. `uniq -d` -> only print Duplicate lines.
 So uniq is the test for duplicate lines and the options determine what you want to output.
 18. `tune2fs -c` -> set the number of times before a filesystem will be checked
 19. `apt-get -s install` -> simulate an install. (**does not exist in YUM**)
+20. `setopt +0` and `unset` lets you unset bash options
+21. `which` tells you which command will be executed and `whereis` returns multiple matches and will not tell which will be executed.
+22. */usr/local* contains shareable apps and */usr/share* is for files for multiple architectures.

 #dependencies